mras0/scc/README.md

 Within these constraints SCC tries to generate somewhat optimized code.
 Many possible optimizations aren't performed because they don't pay off (meaning they don't optimize SCC itself either in time or size).

-There's some limited optimizations done while doing address fixups to compensate for the limited optimizations.
+There are some minor optimizations done while doing address fixups to compensate for the limited optimizations.
 These are the only backward looking optimizations.

 More to come... (maybe).